Sanix-Darker/sanixdk.xyz/content/blogs/how-to-hack-and-secure-your-termbin-content.md

 ### WHAT THE HECK IS TERMBIN ?

-**termbin.com** is a variation of **pastebin.com** but right on your terminal, it is a really great tool if you're a [`tty`](https://en.wikipedia.org/wiki/Tty_(Unix)) fan like me, and you want to share text content accross the internet, whether it's the standard output/err of commands to someone or programmatically to another service or anything else (as text),
+**termbin.com** is a variation of **pastebin.com** but right on your terminal,

+It is a really great tool if you're a [`tty`](https://en.wikipedia.org/wiki/Tty_(Unix)) fan like me, and you want to share text content accross the internet, whether it's the standard output/err of commands to someone or programmatically to another service or anything else (as text),

 All you need is to pipe the output to a netcat command line to achieve this, so `netcat` need to be installed.

 ```bash
 $ echo "hello WaZabi" | nc termbin.com 9999
 https://termbin.com/h9id